Wrelks-Quantum/wrelks.github.io/_initialization/4 firstcircuit.md

 You may've notice that 00 and 10 came out as a result to our circuit, but how can this be?
 Our provided circuit should make it impossible for those results?

-The answer is **noise**, real quantum computers aren't perfect yet and so they experince noise which cause faulty answers.
-This is why how I was explaining earlier why we run a circuit thousands of diffrent times to find the correct answers.
+The answer is **noise**, real quantum computers aren't perfect yet and so they experience noise which cause faulty answers.
+This is why how I was explaining earlier why we run a circuit thousands of different times to find the correct answers.
 I can look at this chart and see that 01 and 11 are the correct outputs because they were the highest probable outputs.

 <!-- backend = least_busy_device